Refinancing rental property

 One of the major reasons to refinance your rental property is to convert from a variable interest rate (also referred to as an adjustable rate) to a fixed one.
 Why is this important?
 While an adjustable rate can result in lower home payments in the short-term, it can be a nightmare if interest rates were to rise in the long-term.
 Locking into a low, fixed rate, however, can protect investors from looming interest rates down the line.
 A fixed rate means mortgage payments will remain the same over the term of the loan, no matter how high or low the market goes.

 Another consideration for refinancing your rental property is the ability to lower your interest rate.
-The average interest rate on a 30-year fixed-rate mortgage in September was 3.46 percent, according to Freddie Mac, down from 3.89 percent the year before.
-For those that purchased their investment property at a higher rate, refinancing could potentially save you thousands of dollars over the life of the loan.
+The average interest rate on a 30-year fixed-rate mortgage in September was 3.46%, according to Freddie Mac, down from 3.89% the year before.
+For those that purchased their investment property at a higher rate, refinancing potentially could save you thousands of dollars over the life of the loan.

 Another reason many investors choose to refinance their rental property is to adjust the term of their loan.
-For investors with a 15-year interest rate, the opportunity to switch to a 30-year rate can provide subtle, but significant benefits to their business.
-It is worth noting, however, that the duration of the loan will impact monthly payments.
+For investors with a 15-year interest rate, the opportunity to switch to a 30-year rate can provide subtle but significant benefits to their business.
+It's worth noting, however, that the duration of the loan will impact monthly payments.

 An additional reason for refinancing an investment property can be to eliminate Private Mortgage Insurance (PMI).
-This common policy is required by lenders when borrowers pay less than 20 percent of a down payment or when the loan-to-value (LTV) ratio is more than 80 percent.
+This common policy is required by lenders when borrowers pay less than 20% of a down payment or when the loan-to-value (LTV) ratio is more than 80%.
 The purpose of PMI is to protect lenders from the risk of buyers defaulting on their mortgage.
-However, this additional expense can add up to significant costs long-term for borrowers.
+However, this additional expense can add up to significant costs in the long term for borrowers.

 Another motive for refinancing your rental property is to take cash (equity) out of your home.
 With a cash-out refinance, investors have the opportunity to withdraw above and beyond what they own on their current mortgage, helping to put cash in their pocket, which could be used for upgrades on their current rental property or leveraged for other investment properties.

-It is worth pointing out that lenders don’t necessarily view the current rental rate as dependable.
-That said, you need to prove to the bank that your rental property will, in fact, be profitable.
+It's worth pointing out that lenders don’t necessarily view the current rental rate as dependable.
+With that said, you need to prove to the bank that your rental property will, in fact, be profitable.
 As a rental property owner, it is in your best interest to prove to the lender that the rent you collect will be dependable.

 The first step in refinancing your rental property is understanding your purpose for doing so.
 The second is reviewing if you even qualify for a refinance.
 Although every lender will have their own qualifying standards, the following provides a general outline of what they’re looking for:

-Must have a LTV of 75 percent or lower (this ratio will differ from lender to lender).
+Must have a LTV of 75% or lower (this ratio will differ from lender to lender).

 Credit score must be 660 or higher.

-The Home Affordable Refinance Program (HARP) is a government-backed program established to help those without a large amount of equity in their homes refinance into a mortgage with more stability.
+The Home Affordable Refinance Program (HARP) is a government-backed program established to help those without a large amount of equity in their homes, refinance into a mortgage with more stability.
 HARP allows you to refinance investment properties as well as refinance when you owe more than the worth of your home.
-This can occur in an underwater mortgage situation – where a property purchase loan has a higher principal than the free-market value of the property.
-You also may be able to refinance a rental property through HARP if you don’t meet the loan-to-value minimums most lenders require.
+This can occur in an underwater mortgage situation—where a property purchase loan has a higher principal than the free-market value of the property.
+You also may be able to refinance a rental property through HARP if you don’t meet the LTV minimums most lenders require.